 If you have alloy wheels, locking wheel nuts secure them and can stop them from being stolen.

 Security etchings will mark your windows and windscreen with your registration number to help deter thieves from targeting your vehicle.

 It can also make it easier to identify your car if it's stolen.

 Whether or not you fit extra security devices, you can keep your car safe with our top security tips.

-Our car insurance expert Matt Oliver says it’s all about getting the security basics right.
+Our car insurance expert Ryan Fulthorpe says it’s all about getting the security basics right.

 “It might sound obvious to make sure that your car's locked, that you hide your belongings and park in a secure area.
 It's surprising how many people forget.